crate/cratedb-guide/docs/integrate/pandas/index.md

 :::

 [pandas] is a fast, powerful, flexible, and easy-to-use open-source data analysis and manipulation tool, built on top of the Python programming language.

-Pandas (stylized as pandas) is a software library written for the Python programming language for data manipulation and analysis.
-In particular, it offers data structures and operations for manipulating numerical tables and time series.
+It offers data structures and operations for manipulating numerical tables and time series.

 :::{rubric} Data Model
 :::